 Information on local tax coalitions is available from the National Community Tax Coalition at www.tax-coalition.org Visit disclaimer page .
 In addition, the Internal Revenue Service sponsors VITA programs and Tax Counseling for the Elderly programs that help individuals and families to file tax returns and claim the tax credits.
 To locate a VITA site in your community, call 1-800-906-9887 or check online VITA site list Visit disclaimer page online.
 Many communities have mobile VITA sites that can stop by your centers.
 Finally, free outreach materials and resources can be found at www.eitc.irs.gov Visit disclaimer page and eitcoutreach.org.

 Accessing Federal and State Benefits

 Many families that are struggling with financial matters require support for the short term, as they work to create a more stable economic future for themselves and their children.
 Many families with low incomes are eligible for Federal and State benefit programs that can extend the reach of their income.
 Certain public benefits may provide a safety net for families while other benefits may be available to help families pay down debt, build credit, or meet monthly savings goals.
 Helping families identify public benefits, such as food assistance and medical benefits can be an important element toward self sufficiency with an eye towards achieving family financial goals and building future savings.
-The website www.benefits.gov/ may be of assistance to families in determining which programs they are eligible for.
+The website www.benefits.gov/ Visit disclaimer page may be of assistance to families in determining which programs they are eligible for.